 ‘Manually intervened (with regard to proving test)’ means that the MTD have been entered, re-entered or changed in a software system manually, i.e. the data has not been automatically entered into systems via receipt of a data flow.

 MS assigned to Code of Practice 10 are exempt from proving tests.

+MS assigned to Measurement Class F are exempt from proving tests.